mrtinkz/kotlin-boot-starter/README.md

 ### Getting Started

+* Runs fine in IntelliJ
 * Import this project using Spring Tool Suite (STS)
 * Maven install
-* And run the KotlinApplication.kt
+* Run the KotlinApplication.kt

 ### OR